vedidev/android-store/README.md

 ## android-store

+**April 1st, 2014**: We've added the option to refresh market items details from the IAB Service (default is Google Play).
+You can call 'refreshInventory(true)' from StoreController when you want and all your PurchasableItems that has a PurchaseType of PurchaseWithMarket will update the values of: MarketPrice, MarketTitle, MarketDescription. android-store automatically running the operation when you intialize StoreController.

 **March 26th, 2014**: We've split out Google Play to a plugin so we'll be able to add more billing providers to android-store.  http://blog.soom.la/2014/03/google-play-will-not-be-the-only-option-for-long.html

 **December 11th, 2013**: Refunds have been readded. *android-store* now checks if owned items have been refunded and takes them away when `StoreController` is initialized.